Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Introduction

-\textbf{Key findings and contributions.} The design of \textsc{Flock} offers several key advantages over existing KGFMs.
-First, it entirely abandons the conventional two-stage process of encoding relations and node representations via two separate networks, and does not rely on message-passing at all, thereby avoiding the well-known expressivity limitations of MPNNs on KGs~\citep{barcelo2022wlgorelational, huang2023theory, huang2025how}.
-Second, \textsc{Flock} is a universal approximator (see Proposition \ref{prop:universal_approximator}), and thus can approximate every link-level function defined on KGs of any bounded size.
-Finally, \textsc{Flock} architecture inherently respects the principle of probabilistic node-relation equivariance, which enables a strong generalization capacity.
-Our experimental results over both entity prediction and relation prediction validate the strength of this approach, demonstrating that \textsc{Flock} consistently outperforms state-of-the-art KGFMs on existing benchmarks.
-Our contributions can be summarized as follows: \begin{itemize} \item We highlight a limitation in existing KGFMs: their over-reliance on deterministic node–relation equivariance prevents them from distinguishing between structurally similar but semantically different relations, limiting their expressivity. \item We introduce \emph{probabilistic node-relation equivariance}, a property for KGFMs that ensures invariance only in distribution, thus balancing the model expressivity and generalization. \item We propose \textsc{Flock}, a KGFM that respects probabilistic node-relation equivariance. $\flock$ replaces the conventional two-stage, message-passing paradigm with a direct sequence encoding approach based on random walks, and acts as a universal approximator of link-level functions. \item We validate our approach on both entity and relation prediction tasks across 54 diverse KGs, where $\flock$ consistently achieves state-of-the-art performance over existing KGFMs.
-We further design a synthetic dataset \textsc{Petals} to confirm our theoretical results empirically. \end{itemize}
+\paragraph{Key findings and contributions.} The design of $\flock$ offers several key advantages over existing KGFMs.
+First, it entirely abandons the conventional two-stage process of encoding relations and node representations via two separate networks, and does not rely on message passing at all, thereby avoiding the well-known expressivity limitations of MPNNs on KGs~\citep{barcelo2022wlgorelational, huang2023theory, huang2025how}.
+Second, $\flock$ is a universal approximator (Proposition \ref{prop:universal_approximator}), capable of approximating every link-level function on KGs of any bounded size.
+Finally, $\flock$'s architecture inherently respects probabilistic node-relation equivariance, enabling strong generalization.
+Our experiments on both entity and relation prediction validate this approach, demonstrating that $\flock$ consistently outperforms state-of-the-art KGFMs on existing benchmarks.
+Our contributions are: \begin{itemize} \item We highlight a limitation of existing KGFMs: their reliance on deterministic node–relation equivariance prevents them from distinguishing between structurally similar but semantically different relations, limiting their expressivity. \item We \draft{propose to leverage} probabilistic node-relation equivariance, a property for KGFMs that ensures equivariance only in distribution, \draft{as an effective solution} balancing the model expressivity and generalization. \item We propose $\flock$, a KGFM that respects probabilistic node-relation equivariance. $\flock$ replaces the conventional two-stage, message-passing paradigm with a direct sequence encoding approach based on random walks, and is a universal approximator of link-level functions. \item We validate our approach on entity and relation prediction tasks across 54 diverse KGs, where $\flock$ consistently achieves state-of-the-art performance.
+We further construct a synthetic dataset \textsc{Petals} to confirm our theoretical results empirically. \end{itemize}